Accused Club Q shooter changed name at 15; dad was MMA and porn star, mom had arrest record

-Two weeks before his 16th birthday, the man accused of murdering five people in a Colorado Springs nightclub changed his name after enduring an extremely troubled childhood.
+Two weeks before his 16th birthday, the man accused of murdering five people in a Colorado Springs nightclub changed his name to distance himself from his father and an extremely troubled childhood.
 On May 2, 2016, according to Texas court records, Nicholas Franklin Brink became Anderson Lee Aldrich.

-His upbringing is marked by a biological father who dabbled in drugs and worked in the porn industry and a mother with multiple arrests in California and Texas, and the two parents separated while Aldrich was a toddler.
+His upbringing is marked by a biological father with a criminal history who dabbled in drugs and worked in the porn industry and a mother with multiple arrests in California and Texas.
+The two parents separated while Aldrich was a toddler.

+Aldrich’s difficult childhood and earlier existence as Nicholas Brink offer the first clues to the mysteries of who the suspected gunman was, though it is unclear yet if his tumultuous childhood is related in any way to the attack at Club Q. Shortly before he changed his name, the suspected shooter apparently was a target of online bullying and showed signs of a fascination with gay culture.

-Aldrich, his biological grandmother and step-grandfather, Pamela and Jonathan Pullen, his other, Laura Voepel all signed the petition.
-Under her signature, Voepel crossed out the word "petitioner" and hand wrote "birth mother."
+Aldrich, his biological grandmother and step-grandfather, Pamela and Jonathan Pullen and his mother, Laura Voepel, all signed the petition.
+Under her signature, Voepel crossed out the word "petitioner" and hand-wrote "birth mother."
 Aldrich's biological father, Aaron Brink, gave written permission for the name change.
 "I am the birth father of Nicholas Franklin Brink and I have been advised of the petition to change the legal name of my son," the document states with a signature and the date of 4/18/2016.

 Pamela Pullen signed her name as Aldrich's legal guardian.